UCLA hits 4 HRs, rolls past Oklahoma 16-3 in Game 1

 Oklahoma pulled starting pitcher Giselle “G” Juarez after the fourth inning, but UCLA was just getting started.
 The Bruins hit three homers in the sixth.
 Brianna Tautalafua hit a solo shot, Briana Perez hit a 3-run homer and Garcia hit a two-run blast to put UCLA up 11-1.

-Grace Green hit a solo homer for Oklahoma in the sixth to make it 11-2, but UCLA scored five more in the seventh.
+Grace Green hit a solo homer for Oklahoma in the bottom of the sixth to make it 11-2, but UCLA scored five more in the seventh.

+It was a disappointing showing for the Sooners just 25 miles from campus.

+“I told them not to read what people are going to be saying about us,” Gasso said.
+“Don’t get caught up into that.
+I think the thing that hurt them the most is feeling like they disappointed our fans.”

 Follow Cliff Brunt on Twitter: www.twitter.com/CliffBruntAP .